mmcelreath/PSSaltStackConfig/Examples/Get-SaltJobResults/README.md

-# Invoke-SaltState - Examples
+# Get-SaltJobResults - Examples
-Invokes a State.Apply command against a Target.
-Returns the Job ID of the state run. `Get-SaltJobStatus` can be used to check the status of a job.
-Use `Wait-SaltJob` to wait for the job to finish.
-Use `Get-SaltJobResults` to retrieve the results of a job once it is finished.
+Gets the detailed results of a Salt job.
+Provides more details than [Get-SaltJobStatus](../Get-SaltJobStatus/README.md)

-This function will use the Invoke-SaltStackAPIMethod command to use the route_cmd method on the cmd resource to run a state.apply against a target.
+This function will use the Invoke-SaltStackAPIMethod command to use the get_jid on the cmd resource to return the detailed results of a Salt job.

 ### Connect to the SaltStack server